OrchardCMS/OrchardDoc/Documentation/Content-types.markdown

 For example, a content handler often manages the persistence of a part into a repository.

 Most handlers are implemented as a simple assemblage of pre-defined filters.

+## Shapes and Templates

+Drivers create dynamic objects that represent the data to be rendered to the browser.
+Those objects are called shapes and correspond to a view model in MVC, except that they represent a single part instead of the whole model for the complete view.

+When the time comes to render those shapes and transform them into HTML, Orchard looks in the file system for templates and in special code constructs called shape methods for the most relevant way to handle that specific shape.
+Templates are typically what you will use.
+They are typically `.cshtml` files found in the Views folder of a theme or module.

 # Building a new content type